Igbo Etiti

 Igbo Etiti is a local government area of Enugu State, Nigeria.
 Its headquarters are in the town of Ogbede.
 It has an area of 325 km^{2} and a population of 209,248 at the 2006 census.
 The postal code of the area is 411.

 Geography

-Igbo Etiti LGA is 325 square kilometers in size and has an average temperature of 27 degrees Celsius.
+Igbo Etiti LGA is 325 square kilometres or 125 square miles in size and has an average temperature of 27 degrees Celsius or 81 degrees Fahrenheit.
 The region has two primary seasons: dry and wet, with total recorded rainfall in the LGA averaging 1900 mm per year.
 In Igbo Etiti, the average wind speed is 10 km/h.